 Who Pays Closing Costs When Buying a Home?

 First-time buyers who are unfamiliar with the home buying process are often shocked by the amount of closing costs they must pay.
 The various fees, charges and taxes can easily add up to thousands of dollars.
-This is above and beyond the amount you have to pay for a down payment.
+And this is above and beyond the amount you have to pay for a down payment.

-But who pays closing costs when buying a home?
+But who pays closing costs when buying a house?
 Does the buyer pay everything, or do the costs get divided between buyer and seller?
 Is it negotiable?
 These are some of the questions we will address in this tutorial.

 What Do Closing Costs Include?

-When you buy a house, you will encounter a dizzying array of mortgage-related fees.
+When you buy a house, you will encounter a wide variety of mortgage-related fees.
 Basically, anytime someone performs some kind of administrative task, there will be a fee associated with it.
 The bank will charge a fee when they "originate" the loan, which is required just to get your foot in the door.
 They will also charge fees for various stages of the mortgage underwriting and approval process.

 You can see a more complete list of closing costs on this page.